 - Click on the details tab at the top of the page

 Iowa Department of Human Services (DHS) background checks are for candidates with a placement in a DHS licensed child care setting.
 Students must complete the Iowa background and the FBI national check before they participate in the practicum teaching experience – before they enter an experience with students.
-Please note costs listed are for students who have not paid through a course fee.
-If you have paid a course fee that covers the cost you, you do not need to pay again.

 State background check